DSACMS/npd_plainerflow/AI_Instructions/InLaw.md

-# PlainerFlow – **`InLaw` Validation Framework**
+# npd_plainerflow – **`InLaw` Validation Framework**

 A lightweight wrapper around **Great Expectations (GX)** that lets you define simple pass/fail tests as Python subclasses—no DataDocs, suites, or YAML required.

-This is a class that is part of the main plainerflow package.
-It should be available in the namespace after an import plainerflow statement in python.
+This is a class that is part of the main npd_plainerflow package.
+It should be available in the namespace after an import npd_plainerflow statement in python.

 ---